Clevinger tosses 2-hitter, Indians blank O's - Article - TSN

 The Canadian Press

+BALTIMORE — Mike Clevinger is proving to be a worthy member of the Cleveland Indians' formidable rotation.

-BALTIMORE — Mike Clevinger pitched a two-hitter in his first career complete game, and the Cleveland Indians hit three solo homers off Chris Tillman in a 4-0 victory over the Baltimore Orioles on Saturday.
+Clevinger pitched a two-hitter in his first career complete game, and the Indians hit three solo homers off Chris Tillman in a 4-0 victory over the Baltimore Orioles on Saturday.

+"Tell you what, that was really fun to watch," manager Terry Francona said.
+"He's a young pitcher who's getting better."

-The only two hits he allowed were singles by Manny Machado in the fourth inning and Chance Sisco in the fifth.
+The only two hits Clevinger allowed in his 35th career start were singles by Manny Machado in the fourth inning and Chance Sisco in the fifth.

+"Six innings a start isn't going to get you there," Clevinger said.
+"As a starter, you have to figure out how to get deep in the game."

-While Clevenger is unbeaten in 11 starts since July 31, Tillman has experienced an opposite fate.
+While Clevinger is unbeaten in 11 starts since July 31, Tillman has experienced an opposite fate.
 This was his 22nd straight start without a victory, dating back to his first outing last season.

 Michael Brantley hit a run-scoring groundout in the first inning and Gomes connected in the fourth for a 2-0 lead.

-Ramirez led off the sixth with a drive to left, and Alonso hit a two-out shot that landed on Eutaw Street beyond the right-field scoreboard.
+Ramirez led off the sixth with a drive to right, and Alonso hit a two-out shot that landed on Eutaw Street beyond the right-field scoreboard.

 TRAINER'S ROOM